sean-d/sloth/README.md

 #### `puts(<arg1>, <arg2>, ...): void`

 It outputs the specified value to `stdout`.
-In the case of Playground, it is output to `console`.

 ```
 puts("Hello");